somebadmojo/sre-project2/project/dr_template.md

 Application load balancer deployed in each region for the web servers.

 2x RDS clusters, one in each region.

-Each RDS cluster will have primary/secondary nodes deployed to separate AZs.
+Each RDS cluster will have primary/secondary nodes deployed to same region, but separate AZs.

 5 day retention for RDS backups.